open-mmlab/mmaction2/configs/recognition/tin/README.md

 |[tin_tsm_finetune_r50_1x1x8_50e_kinetics400_rgb]()|short-side 240|8x4| ResNet50 | TSM-ImageNet | 70.89 | 89.89 | x | [ckpt]() | [log]() | [json]() |

 Notes:
+1. The **reference topk acc** are got by training the [original repo #1aacd0c](https://github.com/deepcs233/TIN/tree/1aacd0c4c30d5e1d334bf023e55b855b59f158db) with no [AverageMeter issue](https://github.com/deepcs233/TIN/issues/4).
+The [AverageMeter issue](https://github.com/deepcs233/TIN/issues/4) will lead to incorrect performance, so we fix it before running.
-1. The **gpus** indicates the number of gpu we used to get the checkpoint.
+2. The **gpus** indicates the number of gpu we used to get the checkpoint.
 It is noteworthy that the configs we provide are used for 8 gpus as default.
 According to the [Linear Scaling Rule](https://arxiv.org/abs/1706.02677), you may set the learning rate proportional to the batch size if you use different GPUs or videos per GPU, e.g., lr=0.01 for 4 GPUs * 2 video/gpu and lr=0.08 for 16 GPUs * 4 video/gpu.
-2. The **inference_time** is got by this [benchmark script](/tools/benchmark.py), where we use the sampling frames strategy of the test setting and only care about the model inference time, not including the IO time and pre-processing time.
+3. The **inference_time** is got by this [benchmark script](/tools/benchmark.py), where we use the sampling frames strategy of the test setting and only care about the model inference time, not including the IO time and pre-processing time.
 For each setting, we use 1 gpu and set batch size (videos per gpu) to 1 to calculate the inference time.
-3. The values in columns named after "reference" are the results got by training on the original repo, using the same model settings.
+4. The values in columns named after "reference" are the results got by training on the original repo, using the same model settings.

 For more details on data preparation, you can refer to Kinetics400, Something-Something V1 and Something-Something V2 in [Data Preparation](/docs/data_preparation.md).